US to focus bison restoration on expanding tribal herds - The Turtle Island News

 THE ASSOCIATED PRESS

-DENVER (AP)- U.S. Interior Secretary Deb Haaland says her agency will work to restore more large bison herds to Native American lands under an order that calls for the government to tap into Indigenous knowledge in its efforts to conserve the burly animals that are an icon of the American West.
+DENVER (AP)-U.S. officials will work to restore more large bison herds to Native American lands under a Friday order from Interior Secretary Deb Haaland that calls for the government to tap into Indigenous knowledge in its efforts to conserve the burly animals that are an icon of the American West.

-Haaland was expected to announce a secretarial order Friday meant to help more tribes establish bison herds, along with $25 million in federal spending for such efforts.
-The Associated Press obtained details on the order in advance.

 As many as 60 million bison once roamed North America, moving in vast herds that were central to the culture and survival of numerous Native American groups.